HimanshuMishra123/Kubernetes-Zero-to-Hero/Node Selector, Node Affinity, Taints and Tolerations.md

 ### Taints and Tolerations
 **Concept:**
 Taints and Tolerations work together to ensure that pods are not scheduled onto inappropriate nodes.
 Taints are applied to nodes, and tolerations are applied to pods.
+Tolerations are applied to pods, and they allow (tolerate) the pod to be scheduled onto nodes with matching taints.

 **Taints:**
 1. **NoSchedule:**
-   Ensures that no new pods will be scheduled on the node.
+   This command adds a taint to the node `<node-name>` with the key `key`, the value `value`, and the effect `NoSchedule`.
+This means no pod will be scheduled on this node unless the pod has a toleration for this taint.
    ```bash
    kubectl taint nodes <node-name> <key>=<value>:NoSchedule
    ```